-Max. units and Fixed duration tasks:
+Max units and Fixed duration tasks:

 A status meeting would be a fixed duration, effort-driven off task.
-Mike is a 75% resource based on his Max. unit setting.
+Mike is a 75% resource based on his Max unit setting.
 Joan is 50% and Ron is 25%.
-The project manager has 100% in his Max.
-Units field.
+The project manager has 100% in his Max Units field.

-In the example below shows the result of each resource assignment to the task using their default settings.
+The example below shows the result of each resource assignment to the task using their default settings.
 All attendees are required to attend for the entire 2 hours.
 To have this assignment work for each resource, 100% units should have been entered for each resource.